-We would love to design your client’s office for you, however, it’s always great for you to know the basics of planning a space, even if you are not a designer.
+We would love to design your client’s office for you.
+However, it’s always great for you to know the basics of planning space, even if you are not a designer.
 You want to be able to capture your client’s imagination while you’re in front of them without needing to go back to HQ and guessing what they might have meant.

-We have created our top planning tips to give you some guidance while you are on site – print them off and take them with you as a guide or develop them into your companies’ offerings.
+We have created our top planning tips to give you some guidance while you are on-site – print them off and take them with you to guide or develop them into your companies’ offerings.

 1. How much licence do you have?

-With the current open plan office trend, it is likely there won’t be too much partitioning within the office, however, if you do want to remove all barriers but don’t know if they are structural walls…a simple and very professional tap on the wall can answer that question!
+With the current open-plan office trend, likely, there won’t be too much partitioning within the office.
+However, if you want to remove all barriers but don’t know if they are structural walls…a simple and very professional tap on the wall can answer that question!
 Of course, don’t go and grab a hammer and start knocking the walls down yourself!
-Leave that with the real professionals please!
-Equally, if you do want to create a noise barrier without completely ‘shutting’ off an area, glazed partitioning is a great way of doing this.
+Leave that with the real professionals, please!
+Equally, if you want to create a noise barrier without completely ‘shutting’ off an area, glazed partitioning is a great way of doing this.
 You can add corporate branding or colourful decals on the glass to brighten the space up.

 2. What is the purpose of the space?

 Now we know what they do like, we can dive deeper into the finer details.
-There are a wide range of furniture products available on the market and many spaces can be doubled up or even tripled in function.
-Nevertheless, it is likely the client will have an idea of how they would like to use certain areas; whether it is for quiet working, split desking and collaboration or social environments such as a canteen.
+There is a wide range of furniture products available on the market, and many spaces can be doubled up or even tripled in function.
+Nevertheless, it is likely the client will have an idea of how they would like to use certain areas, whether for quiet working, split desking and collaboration or social environments such as a canteen.
 Knowing the purpose of a space will reflect the furniture selection.
 Movable chairs without castors are not ideal for a quiet working environment, whereas a high back acoustic booth could be.